Observability and Semiclassical Control for Schr\"odinger Equations on Non-compact Hyperbolic Surfaces: Introduction

-\begin{assumption}{H} The Riemannian covering map $\pi: X \rightarrow M$ is normal, and the deck transformation group $\Gamma$ is a type I group. \end{assumption}

-We assume Assumption~\ref{normal-and-type1-assumption} for three reasons: \begin{itemize} \item[(a)] when $\pi$ is normal, the set of cosets $\Gamma$ becomes a group.
-This allows us to define the Fourier transform on $\Gamma$ and thereby define the generalized Bloch transform; \item[(b)] when $\Gamma$ is a type I group, the Fourier transform $\mathcal{F}: \ell^2(\Gamma)\to L^2(\widehat{\Gamma},d\mu)$ is an isometry, where $d\mu$ is called the Plancherel measure on the dual group $\widehat{\Gamma}$ (see \eqref{uniF}).
-Therefore, the generalized Bloch transform \eqref{introBiso} is an isometry; \item[(c)] when $\Gamma$ is a type I group, the supremum of the dimensions of the irreducible unitary representations of $\Gamma$ is finite, denoted by $d_\Gamma$ (see \cite[Theorem 4]{kocabova2008generalized}). \end{itemize} We refer to Section \ref{sec:mapBlochtypeI} for the definition and properties of type I groups.
-Note that every Abelian group is type I. We also give a non-commutative example of type I groups in Section \ref{sec:typeIcover}.
+\begin{remark} We require Assumption~\ref{normal-and-type1-assumption} for three main reasons: \begin{itemize} \item[(a)] When $\pi$ is normal, the set of cosets $\Gamma$ forms a group.
+This allows us to define the Fourier transform on $\Gamma$ and, consequently, the generalized Bloch transform. \item[(b)] When $\Gamma$ is a type I group, the Fourier transform $\mathcal{F}: \ell^2(\Gamma)\to L^2(\widehat{\Gamma},d\mu)$ is an isometry, where $d\mu$ is the Plancherel measure on the dual space $\widehat{\Gamma}$ (see \eqref{uniF}). \item[(c)] For a type I group $\Gamma$, the dimensions of its irreducible unitary representations are uniformly bounded, \emph{i.e.}, $d_\Gamma<\infty$ (see \cite[Theorem 4]{kocabova2008generalized}). \end{itemize} \end{remark}